CCExtractor/website/content/public/gsoc/2017/diptanshu.md

 The module was needed to be silent in terms of all the output generated by CCExtractor.
-The output files were to be generated via Python and not via CCExtractor as the module\'s prime duty was to extract the captions in CCExtractor and parse the extracted captions to Python for processing.
+The output files were to be generated via Python and not via CCExtractor as the module's prime duty was to extract the captions in CCExtractor and parse the extracted captions to Python for processing.